RealByron/PicoW-Intex-PureSpa/README.md

 # PicoW-Intex-PureSpa
 Intex PureSpa SBH20 control interface for esphome.

-Idea came from https://github.com/YorffoeG/diyscip and https://github.com/jnsbyr/esp8266-intexsbh20 for there great comprehension of PureSpa protocol.
+Idea came from https://github.com/YorffoeG/diyscip and https://github.com/jnsbyr/esp8266-intexsbh20 for their great comprehension of PureSpa protocol.
 Since many reports problems with controlling target temperature due to heavy processing in interrupts, I decide to give raspberry pi pico W a try.

 That's my very project first with :